stlukey/projectEnv/README.md

 ProjectEnv
 ==========

-Sets up and manages projects
+Sets up and manages projects based of templates on Linux / Unix systems

 > PLEASE NOTE: This does not manage packages inside the environment such as what virtualenv does